chrishodgson/chrishodgson.github.io/symfony/_posts/2018-01-03-symfony-console-user-confirmation.md

 ---
 layout: post
-title: Adding a User Confirmation step to a Symfony Console Command
+title: Adding a User Confirmation step into a Symfony Command
-summary: Symfony command with a confirmation of whether to continue.
+summary: Symfony command requiring the user to confirm whether or not they wish to continue.
 tags: [console]
 featured: true
 links: